mdparker/Derelict3/README.txt

 rdmd DerelictUtil DerelictGL3
 ------

-Or, if you prefer (as I do), you can compile it with your D2 compiler* and execute it.
+Or, if you prefer (as I do), you can compile it with your D2 compiler (DMD, GDC, or LDC2) and execute it.
 Also, be aware that the paths are currently hardcoded such that if you execute the script from another working directory, it will fail.
 I'll make it more robust in the future.

-*Currently, the build script is configured only for DMD.

 Finally, the interface to DerelictGL3 is a bit different from the old DerelictGL.
 The primary change is that none of the symbols deprecated in the modern OpenGL specifications are present.
 This binding is based solely on the C header, gl3.h.
 You can still use older versions of OpenGL, but none of the deprecated functions will be loaded.